 LT Browser has turned out to be one of the best automation tools that are used to test the responsiveness of your web app across various mobile devices.
 It is a live mobile view debugging tool that also helps in finding bugs in your responsiveness.

-With the LT browser, you can test the responsive website locally across more than 25 mobile devices and browsers.
+With this browser for developers, you can test the responsive website locally across more than 50 mobile screen resolutions.
 It even allows you to add custom devices for screen resolution test / responsive testing with various screen resolutions and sizes so that you can test your locally hosted website as per your requirements.

 Moreover, it enables you to compare your site’s mobile versions across multiple devices with a side-by-side view.
 It is integrated with minor action features, which helps to replicate the actions on other devices, which are performed on the first device.